 The Dutch capital is another European hotpot of culture, serene canals and friendly locals.
 On top of that, most people speak English here so it’s easy enough to make new traveling friends.
 Rent a bike and cruise through the city’s various parks and alleyways – the Vondelpark is a particular highlight – or make your way around cultural institutions like the Van Gogh Museum.

 A trip to Paris can make anyone feel like they’ve been struck by Cupid’s arrow, regardless of your marital status.
 The only catch here is that you fall in love with the city itself, from the emblematic Eiffel Tower to the scent of sizzling onions from a downtown restaurant.
-Paris is a must-visit for tourists all over the continent, make your trip count and fully embrace its French charms.
+Paris is a must-visit for tourists all over the continent, make your trip count with this Paris arrondissements guide, and fully embrace its French charms.

 If you’re a solo female traveler, you can do no wrong by visiting any of these European cities.
 Behind each lies adventure, amazing photo opportunities and platefuls of delightful tastes you’ll savor forever.